A Vanished Company Town – New River Michigan

 The company owned almost the whole village.
 They owned the cooper shop and made their own barrels for transporting salt, the houses in which the workers lived, their own lumber mills, and blacksmith shop.
 The company built and maintained a boarding house.
 This town had a long dock where steamers regularly stopped for freight and passengers.

-The salt block was discontinued in 1886 due to the economic downturn of the late 1800’s, the low price of salt and the increasing costs of fuel, (likely coal as lumbering operations waned).
 Per Mr. James Kilpratrick a state Geologist who visited in 1937, New River had the finest grade of salt found in Michigan.
+However, the salt block was discontinued in 1886 due to the economic downturn of the late 1800’s.
+The low price of salt and the increasing costs of fuel, (likely coal as lumbering operations waned) doomed the operation.
 One of the final acts of New River took place in 1895 at the Michigan Supreme Court.
 The case of Noble vs. Thompson involved the debts and mortgage and taxes of the salt block at New River.

 Today all that remains of New River is the cemetery.